openstack-archive/fuel-docs/pages/user-guide/initialize-fuel/0400-pxe-config.rst

   Once IP settings are set at boot time for Fuel Master node, they **should not be changed during the entire lifecycle of Fuel.**

-.. note::  The VirtualBox automated scripts depend on the network configuration in the *config.sh* file so it can connect to the virtual nodes correctly.
-   Do not use Fuel Setup to configure the Admin network interface when using VirtualBox, but you can view this Fuel Setup screen by modifying the ``vm_master_ip`` parameter in the *config.sh* file.